 Maybe she is remembered because she was "The Average Englishman's Goddess of Glamour" and not closeted away from we proles. ........................ *As a kid I couldn't escape her impact on our black & white TV nor in gossip-ridden tabloids such as Tit-Bits.
 My mammaries memories started throbbing a few years after her heyday.

 Down to Earth, the International Campaign for Ecological Justice in Indonesia, is looking to recruit two part-time Coordinators, one to be based in the UK and one in Bogor, Indonesia.

 The Coordinators will coordinate and support DTE personnel working in the UK and Indonesia and be responsible for enhancing the internal management of the organisation.

-Please send your CV and a covering letter explaining your suitability for the post (both in English) to Paul Barber
+How to apply Please send your CV and a covering letter explaining your suitability for the post (both in English) to Paul Barber.

 Secondly, as the article notes, they're not actually anywhere near the coast of Bali.

 "Komodo national park is a popular diving destination, well known for its spectacular coral and fishlife.
 It is situated more than 200 miles east of the nearest city, Denpasar, the capital of Bali."